thoutuakshaya/ai/README.md

-to view stramlit app click the link : https://crescence2k25techveda.streamlit.app/
+to view streamlit app click the link : https://crescence2k25techveda.streamlit.app/ used streamlit deployer to deply this.